-- √ Verify the polarity of the connections are correct, the line voltage power leads are securely connected and the furnace is properly grounded. - $\sqrt{Verify}$ the thermostat wires (R & W) are securely connected in the burner compartment. - $\sqrt{\rm Verify}$ the gas line service pressure before the furnace is running:

-For natural gas, the pressure should not exceed 10.0 inches of W.C., and is not less than 3.5 inches W.C.

-For LP gas, the line service pressure must not exceed 14 in.
+- \sqrt{Verify} the polarity of the connections are correct, the line voltage power leads are securely connected and the furnace is properly grounded. - \sqrt{Verify} the thermostat wires (R & W) are securely connected in the burner compartment. - √ Verify the gas line service pressure does not exceed 10.0 inches of W.C., and is not less than 4.5 inches W.C. for natural gas.
+For LP gas the line service pressure must not exceed 14 in.
 W.C., and must not be less than 11.0 in.
-W.C.

-- √ Verify the roll-out and manual reset switch is closed.
+W.C. - √ Verify the roll-out and manual reset switch is closed.
 If necessary, press the red button to reset a switch.
 DO NOT install a jumper wire across a switch to defeat its function.
-If a switch reopens on startup, DO NOT reset the switch without identifying and correcting the fault condition. - $\sqrt{\rm Verify}$ the blower door is in place, closing the door switch in the line voltage circuit. - $\sqrt{Verify}$ the gas line and all connections are leak free.
+If a switch reopens on startup, DO NOT reset the switch without identifying and correcting the fault condition. - $\sqrt{\rm Verify}$ the blower door is in place, closing the door switch in the line voltage circuit. - $\sqrt{\rm Verify}$ the gas line has been purged and all connections are leak free.